pattonsgirl/CEG2350/Labs/Lab04/README.md

 ## Part 2 - sed

 `sed` is mostly commonly used as a search and replace command.
 In [sedfile.html](sedfile.html) you'll find a simple html file.
 Your task is to change it into markdown.
 Do this only using `sed` commands.
-Your final to-markdown file should be named `sedfile.md`.
+Your converted file should be named `sedfile.md`.

-The following picture shows how `sedfile.html` (the original) looks compared to `sedfile.md`
+The following picture shows how `sedfile.html` (the original) looks compared to `sedfile.md` when the files are viewed in GitHub.

 ![sed Before and After](sed-before-after.PNG)

-I recommend using `sed` without modifying the file at first - once you know your replacement patterns work, then save the changes to an output file.
+I recommend using `sed` without modifying the file at first - once you know your replacement patterns work, then save the changes to an output file using `sed`'s `-i` flag.

 ```
 sed -i 's/SEARCH_REGEX/REPLACEMENT/g' INPUTFILE
 # -i option tells sed to edit files in place.
-If an extension is supplied (ex -i.bak), a backup of the original file is created
+If an extension is supplied (ex -i.bak), a backup of the original file is created otherwise the changes are written back to INPUTFILE
 ```

 Only write the command that performs the required task.
 DO NOT paste the results.

 1. Remove all html end tags - anything with `</stuff>`
+   - `stuff` here represents anything surrounded by `</ ____> `
 2. Replace all `<li>` tags and the whitespace before the tag with the markdown format for a bullet point: `- `
    - Note that is a dash followed by a single space
 3. Replace `<h1>` tags with markdown for header tags: `# `